Last Updated on December 6, 2022 by Jim Ferri

 Magnolia Plantation and Gardens – the Most Popular Charleston Plantation

 Founded by the Drayton Family in 1676 as a rice plantation, Magnolia Plantation is the oldest public tourist site in the Lowcountry.

-The original mansion of this South Carolina plantation was rebuilt after it was destroyed by fire right after the American Revolution, and was then set ablaze again during the Civil War.
+The original mansion of this Charleston SC plantation was rebuilt after it was destroyed by fire right after the American Revolution, and was then set ablaze again during the Civil War.
 The house that stands on the property today is a pre- Revolutionary War structure that originally stood in Summerville, South Carolina.

 After the Civil War it was barged down the Ashley River, which borders the plantation, reassembled and placed on the foundation of the earlier structures.
 You can enjoy guided tours through this house that’s filled with family heirlooms and other early-American antiques.

 The property itself is fascinating and includes the oldest public gardens in America, created by Thomas Drayton who came to Charleston from Barbados in 1671.
 They include a biblical garden, herb garden and a topiary garden and every March and April the property is abloom with azaleas and camellias.

 It’s well worth taking a walk or Nature Train ride about the property since there is so much to see.
 By all means see the plantation’s original rice fields, now a 125-acre waterfowl refuge.
 Furthermore, you can use a network of bridges and boardwalks to explore its 30-acre Audubon Swamp Garden.
 There’s also a restored antebellum cabin and a rice barge along the bank of the Ashley River.

 Charleston, SC 29414